Los Angeles Dodgers Tickets

 Yes, Dodger Stadium has ample parking available, but it’s recommended to arrive early to avoid congestion.
 There are different parking lots with varying prices, and you can also find preferred parking closer to the entrances.

-Yes, you can bring outside food into Dodger Stadium as long as it is in a clear, plastic bag.
+You can bring outside food into Dodger Stadium as long as it is in a clear, plastic bag.
 Sealed, non-alcoholic beverages of up to 1 liter in size are also allowed.

 For those looking to avoid the sun, the first base side of the stadium generally offers more shade, especially in the afternoon.
 The Reserve Level also tends to have shaded areas.